briancroxall/borderwaters/README.md

 **In our work, we analyzed the data from a number of different perspectives.
 In the conclusion of _Borderwaters_, we decided to only use visualizations that represent the data on a per-decade basis and that show whether a term was or was not in an article (rather than total counts within that article).
 To simplify the contents of this repository, we have only included the data in the `counts` and `images` folders that correspond to what we report on in the conclusion.
 That said, a user could use `count_terms.py` and then `graph_terms.py` to recreate the full range of what we considered.**

+3. Calculate the number of times `sea(s)`, variants of `ocean`, or both words appear in articles in the 2010s using `sea-ocean-both.py`.
+The results are saved in `sob-results-2010s.tsv`.
+These counts were specifically calculated for footnote 61.

 ## 4publication
 This folder contains text that was written by [Brian Croxall](https://briancroxall.net) for endnotes to the conclusion of _Borderwaters_.